And that’s precisely why we all need to follow the campground rules and good camping etiquette.

 On windy days, consider not washing because your water spray will no doubt blow over to your neighbor’s coach who probably had theirs washed the day prior or don’t need it blowing on them if they are sitting out at their own site or eating their meal.

-Now, if you want to raise eyebrows and impress your friends, use Waterless Wash Wax All that only takes a spray bottle and microfiber towels.
+Now, if you want to raise eyebrows and impress your friends by using a waterless RV wash that only takes a spray bottle and microfiber towels.
+No water hoses, buckets and sponges needed!

-While it’s fine to leave a small porch light on after hours in case you need to let Fido out or grab a smoke, it’s not okay to light your campsite like a KISS concert.
+While it’s fine to leave a small porch light on after hours in case you need to let Fido out or grab a smoke, it’s not really not okay to light your campsite like a KISS concert or the Las Vegas strip.

 Remember when our parents told us to stay on the sidewalk and not to cut between people’s yards?
-Well, those same manners apply to campground or park sites.
+Well, those same etiquette rules apply to camping, RV parks and even boondocking sites.

-When RVers and Campers pay their site fees, they’re essentially paying for their own little yard.
-Site cutting can be interpreted as intrusive, speculative and rude.
+When RVers and Campers pay their site fees, they’re essentially paying rent for their own little yard.
+Site cutting can be interpreted as intrusive, invasive and rude.
 It’s disrupting to pet owners, meal times, etc.

 Typically, the unspoken rule is a site parameters are from electric pedestal to electric pedestal.
-Do not park your vehicles in someone else’s site boxing them in.
+Do not park your vehicles in someone else’s site.

 Also, you and your guests should not park vehicles that will stick out into the roadway making it difficult for incoming or outgoing RV’s to navigate or park their way through the park or prevent emergency vehicles necessary passage.